carolynmary/reverse-engineering/README.md

 - - -
 - - -
-### Reverse engineering of starter code which provides a tutorial to use as a starting point for a new project.
+### Reverse engineering of code used for a Node.js application using Sequelize and Passport.
+This tutorial can be used as a starting point for a new project.
 - - -
 - - -